jnickelsen/jnickelsen.github.io/aboutme.md

 - I love cats
 - my favourite cheese is feta
-- my mum calls me Jessica but the rest of the world calls me Jess.
+- my name is Jessica but the rest of the world calls me Jess